Texas governor signs new GOP voting restrictions into law

 But the protests did not wind up significantly changing the bill, underscoring Republicans’ determination to pass the measure and the strength of their commanding majority in the Texas Capitol.

 Weber reported from Austin, Texas.
-Associated Press writer Joshua Boak in Washington contributed to this report.
+Associated Press writer Joshua Boak in Washington, D.C., contributed to this report.